-- (1) Subsection (2) applies if the driver or an authorised person reasonably believes that a person who is on, or about to enter, a public passenger vehicle- - (a) is creating, or is likely to create, a disturbance or nuisance on the vehicle; or

-- (c) is contravening, or has just contravened, section 143AC or 143AE. - (2) The driver or an authorised person may direct the person to leave, or not to enter, the vehicle. - (3) If a person on a public passenger vehicle has paid a fare for travel on the vehicle but over-travels the fare paid, the driver or an authorised person may direct the person to leave the vehicle. - (4) If a person is on a public passenger vehicle that is hired by someone else, without the hirer's permission, the driver or an authorised person may direct the person to leave the vehicle. - (5) In this section-
+- (1) Subsection (2) applies if the driver or an authorised person reasonably believes that a person who is on, or about to enter, a public passenger vehicle- - (a) is creating, or is likely to create, a disturbance or nuisance on the vehicle; or - (b) is causing, or is likely to cause a danger to anyone; or - (c) is contravening, or has just contravened, section 143AC or 143AE. - (2) The driver or an authorised person may direct the person to leave, or not to enter, the vehicle. - (3) If a person on a public passenger vehicle has paid a fare for travel on the vehicle but over-travels the fare paid, the driver or an authorised person may direct the person to leave the vehicle. - (4) If a person is on a public passenger vehicle that is hired by someone else, without the hirer's permission, the driver or an authorised person may direct the person to leave the vehicle. - (5) In this section-